TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-tables-devhowto.md

 Applications written for Azure Table storage can migrate to Azure Cosmos DB by using the Table API.

 To get started:

 * Replace your connection string to connect to an Azure Cosmos DB account created with the Table API.
 * Make sure to use the latest version of your Azure Table Storage driver or SDK; if your application is running on .NET, we recommend to use the [Azure Cosmos DB Table .NET Standard SDK](https://docs.microsoft.com/azure/cosmos-db/table-sdk-dotnet-standard).
 * Get familiar with Azure Cosmos DB's provisioned throughput model and evaluate how many [Request Units](https://docs.microsoft.com/azure/cosmos-db/request-units) your application might need.

 Then, learn about the premium capabilities you can leverage:

 * Automatic secondary indexing: all columns get automatically indexed by default
 * [Global distribution](https://docs.microsoft.com/azure/cosmos-db/distribute-data-globally): tables can be replicated to any Azure datacenter to ensure low latency and high availability

-**Changing throughput in Table api using .net sdk**
+### **Changing throughput in Table api using .net sdk**

-<br>If you are having troubles changing the throughput using .net sdk, be sure you have updated your SDK.
+If you are having troubles changing the throughput using .net sdk, be sure you have updated your SDK.
 [Azure Cosmos DB .NET SDK for SQL API: Download and release notes](https://docs.microsoft.com/azure/cosmos-db/sql-api-sdk-dotnet)

-**Solution:**
+Solution:
 * Sample code to change the throughput in table api using .net sdk [Easier APIs for scaling throughput](https://azure.microsoft.com/blog/new-for-developers-azure-cosmos-db-net-sdk-v3-now-available/).
 * *ReplaceThroughputAsync* property [Container.ReplaceThroughputAsync](https://docs.microsoft.com/dotnet/api/microsoft.azure.cosmos.container.replacethroughputasync?view=azure-dotnet)

-**Not able to create a Table via Portal**
+### **Not able to create a Table via Portal**
-<br>If you are having troubles with Table API table creation via Portal.
+If you are having troubles with Table API table creation via Portal.

-**Solution:**
+Solution:
 * You can create table using SDK  *client.GetTableReference("OperationResults").CreateIfNotExists()*

-**Exporting to a json file or Migrating data**
+### **Exporting to a json file or Migrating data**
-<br>If you need to migrate data to Azure table or export to a json file.
+If you need to migrate data to Azure table or export to a json file.

-**Solution:**
+Solution:
 * We recommend migrating data from Cosmos Table API using [Data Migration Tool](https://docs.microsoft.com/azure/cosmos-db/table-import#data-migration-tool)
 * sample to migrate data from Cosmos Table API to a JSON file `